Sagarika-Singh-99/Medical_chatbot_CAG-RAG/README.md

 ## Reference

-BioMedLM: Bolton, E., Venigalla, A., Yasunaga, M., Hall, D., Xiong, B., Lee, T., Daneshjou, R., Frankle, J., Liang, P., Carbin, M., & Manning, C.D.
-(2024).
-BioMedLM: A 2.7B Parameter Language Model Trained On Biomedical Text.
-ArXiv, abs/2403.18421.

-Chan, Brian & Chen, Chao-Ting & Cheng, Jui-Hung & Huang, Hen-Hsen.
-(2024).
-Don't Do RAG: When Cache-Augmented Generation is All You Need for Knowledge Tasks.
-10.48550/arXiv.2412.15605.

 Guangzhi Xiong, Qiao Jin, Zhiyong Lu, and Aidong Zhang.
 2024.
 Benchmarking Retrieval-Augmented Generation for Medicine.
 In Findings of the Association for Computational Linguistics: ACL 2024, pages 6233–6251, Bangkok, Thailand.
-Association for Computational Linguistics.
+Association for Computational Linguistics, https://aclanthology.org/2024.findings-acl.372/

 Wenqi Fan, Yujuan Ding, Liangbo Ning, Shijie Wang, Hengyun Li, Dawei Yin, Tat-Seng Chua, and Qing Li.
 2024.
 A Survey on RAG Meeting LLMs: Towards Retrieval-Augmented Large Language Models.
 In Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '24).
 Association for Computing Machinery, New York, NY, USA, 6491–6501. https://doi.org/10.1145/3637528.3671470

 Bora, A., & Cuayáhuitl, H. (2024).
 Systematic Analysis of Retrieval-Augmented Generation-Based LLMs for Medical Chatbot Applications.
 Machine Learning and Knowledge Extraction, 6(4), 2355-2374. https://doi.org/10.3390/make6040116

+Banerjee, Sourav & Agarwal, Ayushi & Singla, Saloni.
+(2024).
+LLMs Will Always Hallucinate, and We Need to Live With This, https://arxiv.org/abs/2409.05746

 ## Acknowledgement